In 1985, Women & Their Work, then a nascent arts organization in a much smaller Austin, presented a performance called “Tasting the Blaze.”

 Recently Women & Their Work moved into a new, permanent home on East Cesar Chavez Street.
 And while that meant moving all the organization’s records, it also gave staff the chance to pour through four decades of history.

-On the organization’s website, Stuckey has helped flesh out entries dating back to 1977, the earliest days of Women & Their Work, when it was a one-room office above the Revco drugstore on Guadalupe Street across the street from UT.
+On the organization’s website, Stuckey has helped flesh out entries dating back to 1977, the earliest days of Women & Their Work, when it was a one-room office above the Revco drugstore on Guadalupe Street across the street from the University of Texas.

 Stuckey said: “When time machines are invented, I’ll be traveling back in Women & Their Work history to see “Radiation Risk Reception Area” (1982), “Intimate Lives: Work by Ten Contemporary Latina Artists” (1993), Anitra Blayton’s “Journal” (1995), the Tré Arenz retrospective “One of Us” (2004), catch Ellen Fullman’s concerts on the “Long Stringed Instrument”(1986), and any of Heloise Gold’s incredible looking performances, but especially “In Mary’s House” (1985) and “Further Adventures in the Palace: An Operetta” (1987).”

 The Smithsonian has only acquired materials dated prior to Women & Their Work’s recent move to its new building.
-Transfer of those materials is currently underway.
+Transfer of newer archives is currently underway.